IntegralDefense/ACE/docs/analyst-orientation.rst

 ~~~~~~~~~~

 ACE has a tagging system, by which observables and analysis are tagged for the purpose of providing additional context.
 If you review the previous figure of :ref:`manage-alerts-page` you will notice the tags, such as, phish, new_sender, frequent_conversation associated to various alerts.

 All observable tag’s get associated with their respective alert and show up on the alert management page.
 Any observable can be tagged and can have any number of tags.
 For instance, an email conversation between two addresses that ACE has seen a lot will be tagged as 'frequent_conversation'.
 Tags can also be added directly to alerts from the Manage Alerts page.
 This can be helpful for `Filtering and Grouping`_ alerts if an analyst needs a way to group alerts that don’t otherwise have a commonly shared tag or observable.

 ACE Tags have a priority assigned to them.
-The priority of any ACE Alert is the sumation of its Tags.
+The priority of any ACE Alert is the summation of its Tags.
 So, if ACE recognizes a Domain Controller, it will be Tagged as such and given whatever priority is specified for Domain Controllers.

 Examples
 ~~~~~~~~

-The following are examples of a snarky analayst working ACE alerts.
+The following are examples of a snarky analyst working ACE alerts.
 Think about the first intuition you get from what you see in these Alerts.

 Check out this Email Alert
 ++++++++++++++++++++++++++